aranc23/puppet-openssh/REFERENCE.md

 Data type: `Boolean`

-create a krl fill and process it with ssh-keygen, also sets RevokedKeys paramter
+manage the krl file at the given path, and enable the RevokedKeys configuration option

 Default value: ``false``